 An aerated lawn is your best solution to soil compaction.
-In a nutshell, an aerated lawn is achieved by poking holes into your yard and removing circular tubes of soil.
+In a nutshell, an aerated lawn is achieved by poking holes in your soil with either solid- or hollow tines.
+Hollow tines remove cores of soil in addition to creating aerated channels.
 The small holes left over when you remove the soil act as breathing holes for your yard.
 With the ability to breathe more easily, your soil can also move nutrients more efficiently from the soil to plants' roots, allowing for significant growth and more greenery.
 There are several yard aerations tools out there, but we’ll go over some of the more commonly used ones.

 This tool works similarly to the manual core aerator, but it contains numerous spikes rather than cylinders.
 Instead of plugging your lawn, it drives small holes into the turf to loosen the soil.
-This tool provides deeper penetration and better circulation for water, air, and nutrients.
+This tool provides deep penetration increasing circulation for water, air, and nutrients.